 Encourage the development of modular courses to allow flexibility and customization around the lives and commitments of adult learners.

-Harness digital learning approaches that can bring greater choice, flexibility and personalization to adult learners, as well as experiential and immersive tools (like augmented and virtual reality) to enhance and accelerate learning.
+Harness digital learning approaches that can bring greater choice, flexibility and personalization to adult learners, as well as experiential and immersive tools (like augmented and virtual reality) to enhance and accelerate learning, especially in support of post-crisis work transition.

 Promote digital upskilling of government workers to support the digitization of critical government services.